About the Bella Street Pumphouse

 Ten steel Lancashire boilers, 9.1m long and 2.1m in diameter, were assembled and riveted together by Messrs Price Brothers of Thames.
 Each boiler was tested up to a hydraulic pressure of 300 lbs per sq. in. before leaving Prices establishment.
 The boilers were transported through Thames by horse and wagon from the foundry to the plant, set in position and fitted with Howl’s patent furnaces for burning coal.

-10 boilers in place on site ready for installation.
+Delivery of a boiler to the building site.10 boilers in place on site ready for installation.

 The Howl’s furnaces, which were fitted into the internal flues of these boilers, produced a greater saving in the consumption of fuel.
 Everything had to burn to ashes sufficiently small enough to come through a hole or slot measuring 4mm wide.